theblazecoders/smart-car-parking/README.md

 This is a simple website written in HTML, CSS, JS using Materialize and JQuery.

-The script `frontSync` copies all of the frontend code into `/var/www/html/carParking/` for a linux system with Apache server configured.
-To run the script periodically, run `watch -n [time-in-sec] ./frontSync`.

 ### Flutter
 Yet to be added